 Matzos left over from previous years that were stored in places free of chometz may be used.
 TIP: If your oven has been kashered for Pesach, simply put them in the oven for a few minutes so the matzos will regain their crispness.

-Through our meticulous observance of the mitzvah of eating matzah, and all the other laws of Pesach, may Hashem soon grant our most fervent wish – the coming of Moshiach – so that we may once again eat our matzah together with the korban Pesach in Yerushalayim ir hakodesh.
+Through our meticulous observance of the mitzvah of eating matzah, and all the other laws of Pesach, may Hashem soon grant our most fervent wish – the coming of Mashiach – so that we may once again eat our matzah together with the Korban Pesach in Yerushalayim Ir Hakodesh.